Skip to content

 Trust Takes Time

-Yes, we need to trust our internal (emotional) guidance system, but we can only trust it to the degree that we are aware of ourselves.
+Yes, we need to trust our internal emotional guidance system, but we can only trust it to the degree that we are aware of ourselves.

 Which aspect of you is reacting to this?

-Is it the one that’s ashamed of your appearance, your bank account, your old car, your sensitive nature, or your bold and brutally honest way of expressing yourself?
+Is it the one that’s ashamed — of your appearance, your bank account, your old car, your sensitive nature, or your bold and brutally honest way of expressing yourself?

-We are many pieces, yet we are one.
-A book has many chapters, far beyond the back-cover copy or the blurb just inside.
-To truly know yourself, you must get acquainted with the many aspects that make you whole.
-Some would call this recapitulation, or the process of a life review.
-This awareness is the key to integrating and elevating your self-understanding, which is essential for authentic connection and communication — both within and with others.
+A book has many chapters, far beyond the back-cover summary or the blurb on the first page.
+To truly know who you are, you must acquaint yourself with the many aspects that make you whole.
+Some might call this recapitulation — a process of life review.
+This awareness is the key to integrating and elevating your understanding of self, which is essential for authentic connection and communication, both within and with others.

 Trust, whether in ourselves or in others, takes time and practice.

-So, be easier on yourself.
+So, be gentler with yourself.